Universe

 A member of the federal navy, serving aboard a spaceship.
 Responsibilities may range from plotting courses to piloting a craft to manning the guns during battle.
 A star sailor is familiar with all manner of known space craft and is more comfortable in a zero-G environment than he is on the ground.

 Prerequisites: Study of the military and either applied sciences or the body; Characteristic Ratings of at least Agility 5, Intelligence 7, and Mental Power 2.
-The character’s home gravity type may not be extreme.
-The mental power waiver applies (see 7.2).
+The character's home gravity type may not be extreme.
+The Mental Power waiver applies (see 7.2).

-Lieutenant: 4 Trans cash; 300 Mils per year pension; 20 LY passage.
+3. Lieutenant: 4 T cash; 300 M per year pension; 20 LY passage on any interstellar federal craft; internal gravity web.

-Captain: 15 Trans cash; 1 Tran per year pension; 50 LY passage.
+4. Captain: 15 T cash; 1 T per year pension; 50 LY passage on any interstellar federal craft; internal gravity web.

-Commander: 36 Trans cash; 3 Trans per year pension; 100 LY passage.
+5. Commander: 36 T cash; 3 T per year pension; 100 LY passage on any interstellar federal craft; internal gravity web.

-Admiral: 80 Trans cash; 10 Trans per year pension; perpetual passage.
+6. Admiral: 80 T cash; 10 T per year pension; perpetual passage on any interstellar federal craft; internal gravity web.

 THINKER